Favourite Walks around Buckhurst Hill

 These walks have been provided by members of BHRS as their favourite walks to see the many varied parts of Buckhurst Hill and surrounding area.
 They are in ascending order of approximate duration.
 Some include possible refreshment stops at pubs.
 Start points may be varied to suit your own requirements.
 Walks are flat and on pavements unless stated.
 Please cross main roads safely by using Pedestrian Crossings where available.

 50 Mins.
-Start BH Station, turn left Victoria Road, turn left Forest Edge, turn left Station Way, pass Roding Valley Station and Roding Valley Hall, cross Buckhurst Way into Hornbeam Road, view St Elisabeth's Church on the corner of Chestnut Avenue, walk to end of Hornbeam Road, use footpath into Cascade Close, straight on along Cascade Road, turn left Lower Queen's Road, view conservation area of Albert Terrace on the right, cross Albert Road to shops.
+Start BH Station, turn left Victoria Road, continue into Princes Road, turn left Forest Edge, turn left Station Way, pass Roding Valley Station and Roding Valley Hall, cross Buckhurst Way into Hornbeam Road, view St Elisabeth's Church on the corner of Chestnut Avenue, walk to end of Hornbeam Road, use footpath into Cascade Close, straight on along Cascade Road, turn left Lower Queen's Road, view conservation area of Albert Terrace on the right, cross Albert Road to shops.
 Use underpass to cross under the railway to Queen's Road, turn right Victoria Road.

 50 Mins.
 Start car park by cricket ground on High Road by Hawsted.
 Walk next to Hawsted and follow path through forest to Epping New Road.
 Cross by the Warren Wood pub.
 Go through the gate and bear diagonal right towards Ranger's Road.
 Cross Ranger's Road to car park by Connaught Water.
 Walk around lake and return by same route.
 [Includes some forest and grass paths].
 Previously a small swampy pool, construction of Connaught Water was begun in 1883.
 It was named after the Duke of Connaught, son of Queen Victoria, newly-appointed as first Ranger of Epping Forest.

 1 Hr.
 Start car park by cricket ground on High Road by Hawsted.
 Walk next to Hawsted and follow path through forest to Epping New Road.
 Cross by the Warren Wood pub.
 Go through the gate and walk straight ahead down the wide green path towards Ranger's Road.
 Follow the path on the left of the road.
 Cross the road to visit Queen Elizabeth's Hunting Lodge, the Epping Forest Visitor Centre and Butler's Retreat cafe.
 Re-cross Ranger's Road and follow Warren Pond Road to the right of the car park.
 Do not turn left into the Connaught Club.
 After passing Warren Pond on the left, turn left and follow the path to Brook Road via Whitehall Plain.
-Turn left at Brook Road, cross Epping New Road at the traffic lights, walk up Church Road passing St John's Church and the duck pond.
+Turn left at Brook Road, cross Epping New Road at the traffic lights, walk up Church Road passing St John's Church on the left and the duck pond on the right.
 Turn left onto the High Road and return to the start point.
 [Includes some forest and grass paths].

 1 Hr.
 Start Roding Valley Station, north side.
 Turn right Station Way, past Roding Valley Hall and Monkhams Pub.
 Turn right into Buckhurst Way, cross under railway bridge.
 Turn left Bush Road, turn right Hawthorn Road, continue along Prospect Road all the way to Snakes Lane East.
 Turn right, cross St Barnabas Road to Woodford Station.
 Use underpass to reach Woodford Broadway.
 Turn right King's Avenue, continue along until turn left Worcester Crescent.
 Continue to end, turn left Beresford Drive, turn right Orchard Lane, turn right Monkham's Lane.
 Continue along Farm Way, cross Forest Edge, return into Station Way.